So, why is Beverly Hills a fabled city?

 Though the first home was built in 1907, land sales were slow.
 Imagine that!?

-Beverly Hills City Hall was done in an early 20th Century neo-Churrigueresque style or Spanish Renaissance, though it is also sometimes referred to as Italian Renaissance style.
+Beverly Hills City Hall was done in an early 20th Century neo-Churrigueresque style or Spanish Renaissance.

 The Beverly Hills Hotel was built in 1912, two years before Beverly Hills was officially incorporated in 1914.

 Later, in 1923, Beverly Hills led its own mini revolution, fighting for its continued independence against the City of L.A. who was threatening to annex it.

 The Beverly Hills Hotel was also, in fact, the City’s first historic landmark, recently designated as such on July 25, 2012.

 Other notable and recently designated (mostly in 2013) buildings include the City Hall (1931), the Beverly Hills Women’s Club (1925), the Beverly Hills Post Office (1927) and Greystone Mansion (1927).

 Oh, and I live here!
 Right next to West Hollywood on my east, and L.A., to the south.

 Want to learn more?
 Besides looking up facts on Wikipedia (which I admittedly still often refer to), and on the Beverly Hills City & Historic Preservation Department website, I also referred to this lovely book: